 Which gets me thinking – isn’t this just female cattery of the kind that shouldn’t have made it into print?
-Is this anti feminist cant which is encouraging women to judge, not on talent or success in their field but whether their despised celebrity is prettier, sexier and able to wear a Size zero without looking like a mobile kebab?
+Is this anti-feminist cant which is encouraging women to judge, not on talent or success in their field but whether their despised celebrity is prettier, sexier and able to wear a size zero without looking like a mobile kebab?

-My Grandfather, sadly now deceased, used to take instant dislikes to both men and women for the most spurious of reasons – for no other apparent reason, primarily, than he enjoyed it.
+My grandfather, sadly now deceased, used to take instant dislikes to both men and women for the most spurious of reasons – for no other apparent reason, primarily, than he enjoyed it.
 “Look at him”, he’d say in a broad Plymouthian accent – “he’s a right goon”.
 As far as I could gather, a goon was someone who was too full of their own importance, wore shiny shoes and look like they were enjoying themselves.
 In those days all Tories were automatically ‘goons’ to him, whilst the labour supporters reeling scrumpy-soaked from the local social club in the small hours were salt of the earth.

 The irony of this is that Katherine et al have probably worked damn hard to get where they are but all evidence of any slog has been erased by a fleet of stylists and make-up artists.
 The old ‘Puritan work ethic’ lives on – to succeed, one must suffer (loudly!).

 The first part of Hilary Devey’s “Women At The Top” on BBC 2 this week made interesting viewing.
 The percentage of women who make it to middle management, executive and board level is staggeringly low.
 The male/female ratio in middle management is 70/30 and it is 83/17 in senior management.
 The effort involved in reaching these levels for many women is huge, as is the competition.
 No wonder then that some women hate other women who they consider to be their rivals.
 And how galling to see media celebrities rake in the cash for basically doing very little.